TwosHusbandS/Project-127/README.md

 * Press F5.

 * In Order to check how stuff is connected id just recommend following User Actions and seeing what Methods are called.
+* The whole Project ...historically grew a lot, and it shows.
 * Some of the Code (especially XAML / GUI related) is not the best looking and far from best practice.
 * If you can think of Improvements or new Features feel free to make a Pull Request or [contact me](#contact).
 * Can always use an extra pair of eyes to make sure I dont do anything stupid.